KelseyRMonson/Umbrella-Academy/Command-Line/Command-Line_Exercise.md

 ```
 Do you see the UNIX syntax in action here?

-*If you are following along on GitHub, follow [this link](FastP_practice_annotated.sh) to access the script.*
+*If you are following along on GitHub, follow [this link](FastP_practice_annotated.sh) to access the `FastP_practice_annotated.sh` script.*

 ## Step 5
 ### Modify the Script
-Now you have your own sample list and your own shell script that you can modify to run fastp yourself!
+Now you have your own sample list and your own shell script that you can modify to run [fastp](https://github.com/OpenGene/fastp) yourself!

 Navigate to your folder and open the script for editing using `nano`:
 ``` Shell